Ricks-Lab/gpu-utils/README.md

 displayed with the *--table* option.
 The *--no_fan* can be used to ignore fan settings.
 The *--pstate* option can be used to output the p-state table for each GPU instead of the list of basic parameters.
 The *--ppm* option is used to output the table of available power/performance modes instead of basic parameters.
+The *--force_all* results in an attempt to read all possible sensors, regardless of how the GPU is classified.

 ### gpu-mon